-Suidobashi Heavy Industry received the duel challenge from MegaBots.
-Its robot, Kuratas, was completed in 2012 by designer and blacksmith Kogoro Kurata.
-It has a height of 4 meters, weighs about 4 tons, and is equipped with weapons such as twin BB Gatling guns.
+Suidobashi Heavy Industry accepted the challenge from MegaBots.
+Kuratas, completed in 2012 by a designer and blacksmith Kogoro Kurata.
+Weighing over 4 tons, as tall as 4 meters, with equipped with BB Gatling guns attached.
 It also has an automatic alignment function that will not let its prey get away once it has been targeted.
-Suidobashi Heavy Industry was started as a project for the mass production of Kuratas.
+Suidobashi Heavy Industry started as a project for the mass production of Kuratas.

-Amazingly, Kuratas is even on sale on the Amazon online site for 120 million yen.
-Although it’s unclear if anyone has purchased it, its creation is sure to excite robot anime fans in Japan and abroad.
+Kuratas is even sold on Amazon for 120 million yen.
+Although it’s unclear if anyone has purchased it, being able to purchase giant robot surely thrilled robot anime fans not only in Japan but worldwide.

 Gui: It’s funny, Matt and I both feel that Kuratas is prettier—it’s more finished and beautiful.
 We were jealous of the look of Kuratas.